-Women in Greek history have persevered, protected, challenged and led in many realms over the centuries.
-On the bicentennial of the Greek War of Independence, the Consulate General of Greece in Boston and the Boston Lykeion Ellinidon presented a panel discussion spotlighting women changemakers in Greek history to the present day.
+Women in Greek history have persevered, protected, challenged, and led in many realms over the centuries.
+On the bicentennial of the Greek War of Independence in 2021, the Consulate General of Greece in Boston and the Boston Lykeion Ellinidon presented a panel discussion spotlighting women changemakers in Greek history to the present day.

 The event, titled “Changemakers: Greek Women from 1821 to 2021,” featured Dr. Ioli Kalavrezou, the Dumbarton Oaks Professor of Byzantine Art History, Harvard University.

-Each woman contributed their unique perspective on the multifaceted, but often underemphasized, role of women in Greek public life throughout history.
+Each woman contributed a unique perspective on the multifaceted but often underemphasized role of women in Greek public life throughout history.

 Georganteli noted that the roles of women throughout Greece’s long history have included innovators, masters of religious diplomacy, disruptors, scholars, benefactors, and entrepreneurs.